Freedom of Choice/Freedom from Choice

 two babies, too little luck with prophylactics,

-too many people in her too small apartment,
+too many people in her too small apartment,two years of college to complete,

 twenty-two grand in student loans to date.